 A procedure that reveals how much blood the heart pumps through the lungs.
 In addition, it helps determine the severity of PAH.
 This is currently the only test that can diagnose PAH.

 - Risk assessment

 Part of the standard guidelines for treating PAH.
 In a risk assessment, the healthcare provider looks at all test results and other factors to help predict how a patient will be doing over the next 5 years.
 Healthcare providers use the information from the risk assessment to determine risk status.

 - Risk status

 A designation that healthcare providers assign to patients with PAH based on the results of a risk assessment.
 Risk status can be low, intermediate-low, intermediate-high, and high.
 Risk status enables healthcare providers to predict the probability of life expectancy over the next 3 to 5 years.

 This 2-part test measures breathing and blood flow in the lungs.
 The test is used to determine if there are blood clots in the lungs, which can cause high blood pressure.

 The lower 2 chambers of the heart.
 The ventricles receive blood from the atria and pump it to the lungs (right ventricle) or to the entire body (left ventricle).

-A system developed by the World Health Organization (WHO) to help classify PAH.
+A system developed by the World Health Organization (WHO) to give your healthcare provider a way to describe the severity of PAH symptoms that you experience during everyday activities.
 The 4 Functional Classes are based on the severity of PAH.

 A common test that evaluates how far a patient with PAH can walk in 6 minutes.
 Normal goals vary for each person, and risk status will affect each patient’s goal.
 The low-risk goal is walking more than 440 meters in 6 minutes.
-The 6-minute walk test is the best predictor of how patients will be doing over the next 3 to 5 years.
+The 6-minute walk test is one of the best predictors of how patients will be doing over the next 3 to 5 years.